When did the club first start.

 The Navy club is a new organisation, and has been formed on a sound basis, so that sides must not be confused with the scratch teams that have hitherto done duty with the Navy.

-They have plenty of ability to draw on, and have entered in to arrangements to play their home matches at South Devon place.
+They have plenty of ability to draw on, and have entered into arrangements to play their home matches at South Devon Place.

-The match tomorrow will be the 1st for the new club, and they are promised a rousing game by the college which has some notable players on their staff.'
+The match tomorrow will be the 1st for the new club, and they are promised a rousing game by the college, which has some notable players on their staff.'

 I can only assume that the College is BRNC.
 The Royal Navy team lost by a try to 1 goal and 2 tries.

-It was not a representational Royal Navy side because it is referred to in the papers as a club of Naval officers and one that played local teams on a regular basis as can be seen.
+It was not a representational Royal Navy side because it is referred to in the papers as a club of Naval officers, and one that played local teams on a regular basis, as can be seen.

-In February 1910 the Evening Herald reported thus;
+In February 1910, the Evening Herald reported thus;

 Paignton are due to receive a visit from the reconstituted Navy club, which will be known as United Services (Devonport), military officers having been admitted to the team, owing to the difficulty occasioned by the exigencies of the service in keeping a strong navy side together.

-I assume from this that by 'military officers' they mean officers from the other services in the area, probably the Army because the predecessor of the Royal Airforce, the Royal Flying Corps, was not formed until 1912.
+I assume from this that by 'military officers' they mean officers from the other services in the area, probably the Army, because the predecessor of the Royal Airforce, the Royal Flying Corps, was not formed until 1912.

 There was one reference to the club on 5th November 1912 as Devonport United Services when they played Exmouth away and lost 30 ~ 3.

-The reports go on week-by-week and gradually the name changes from United Services to sometimes both United Services and Devonport Services in the same match report.
+The reports go on week-by-week, and gradually the name changes from United Services to sometimes both United Services and Devonport Services in the same match report.

 The present home of Services, The Rectory field, was at that time leased by Devon Albion from the church.